alces-software/knowledgebase/docs/source/deployment/deployment-guidelines.rst

 In this section the recommended CentOS 7 configuration for the master node system (as a virtualisation host for other services) is described.

+.. note:: If you wish to setup the HPC platform in the cloud then follow these :ref:`AWS Environment Setup <deployment-aws>` instructions.

 Master Node Setup
 -----------------